 “the Sermon on the Mount which went straight to my heart.”M. K. Gandhi, An Autobiography OR The Story of My Experiments with Truth.
 1927 p.63

 Jesus’ teaching about ‘turning the other cheek’ gave insight to Gandhi on the ancient concept of ahimsa (non-injury and non-killing).
+This thinking is reflected in the well-known phrase ‘Ahimsa Paramo Dharma’ (non-violence is the highest moral virtue).
 Gandhi later refined this teaching into political force in Satydgraha or Satyagraha.
 This was his use of non-violent non-cooperation with the British rulers.
 Several decades of satyagraha resulted in the independence of India from Great Britain.
 Gandhi’s satyagraha allowed India to gain independence from Britain in a largely peaceful manner.
+Jesus’ teaching influenced all this.

 Jesus’ Sermon on the Mount